-.
-1 To be informed about chromatographic systems 2 To be informed about working principles of the various chromatographic systems 3 The ability to use and apply the information learned to gain devices.
-4 To find out and use resources about the profession in the area.
-5 To give lectures and/or presentations and discuss with professionals in the area.
+- To be informed about chromatographic systems 1 - To be informed about working principles of the various chromatographic systems - 3 The ability to use and apply the information learned to gain devices. - 4 To find out and use resources about the profession in the area. - 5 To give lectures and/or presentations and discuss with professionals in the area.

-Programme Outcomes (Veterinary Pharmacology and Toxicology Master's Without Thesis)
+Programme Outcomes (Veterinary Pharmacology and Toxicology Master)

-1 to be able to comprehend expert knowledge on field of pharmacology and toxicology in veterinary medicine 2 to be able to define expert knowledge on interdisciplinary interaction in pharmacology and toxicology 3 to be able to formulate ideas to solve complex problems using theoretical and practical information gained throughout the pharmacology and toxicology education 4 to be able to integrate and interpret information in the area of pharmacology and toxicology with information in different fields and, if the need arises, provides scientific information and solutions to solve problems.
-5 to be able to develop and use strategies in his/her field of expertise in Master's Program of Pharmacology and Toxicolog 6 to be able to comprehend methods of obtained and submitted scientific knowledge 7 to be able to analyse current information related to his/her field of expertise (scientific information, procedures etc.) and use them when necessary.
-8 to be able to apply technological tools in social relationships of vocational and professional environment 9 to be able to review, evaluate and interpret any data (field observations, available scientific information etc.) towards a specific purpose.
-10 to be able to comprehend expert knowledge on the function and basic pharmacological features of pharmacology and sub- branches of science, relationship between the drug and poison, pharmacokinetic, effects of the drugs, the dose-intensity and dose-effect relationship.
-11 to be able to identify expert knowledge on the function and basic toxicological features of poison, classifications and types of poisoning, toxicokinetic, general principles of treatment of poisoning 12 to be able to define and use laboratory equipment in a pharmacology and toxicology laboratory.
+- to be able to comprehend expert knowledge on field of pharmacology and toxicology in veterinary medicine - 2 to be able to define expert knowledge on interdisciplinary interaction in pharmacology and toxicology - to be able to formulate ideas to solve complex problems using theoretical and practical information gained throughout the 3 pharmacology and toxicology education - to be able to integrate and interpret information in the area of pharmacology and toxicology with information in different fields 4 and, if the need arises, provides scientific information and solutions to solve problems. - 5 to be able to develop and use strategies in his/her field of expertise in Master's Program of Pharmacology and Toxicology - 6 to be able to comprehend methods of obtained and submitted scientific knowledge - to be able to analyse current information related to his/her field of expertise (scientific information, procedures etc.) and use 7 them when necessary. - to be able to apply technological tools in social relationships of vocational and professional environment.
+8 - to be able to review, evaluate and interpret any data (field observations, available scientific information etc.) towards a 9 specific purpose. - to be able to comprehend expert knowledge on the function and basic pharmacological features of pharmacology and subbranches of science, relationship between the drug and poison, pharmacokinetic, effects of the drugs, the dose-intensity and 10 dose-effect relationship. - to be able to identify expert knowledge on the function and basic toxicological features of poison, classifications and types of 11 poisoning, toxicokinetic, general principles of treatment of poisoning. - to be able to define and use laboratory equipment in a pharmacology and toxicology laboratory.
+12

-Contribution of Learning Outcomes to Programme Outcomes 1: Very Low, 2: Low, 3: Medium, 4: High, 5: Very High
+Contribution of Learning Outcomes to Programme Outcomes 1: Very Low, 2:Low, 3:Medium, 4:High, 5: Very High